-Faced with aging GIS infrastructure and the impending retirement of ArcMap, the City of Encinitas saw an opportunity to modernize how they manage land records.
-The transition to ArcGIS Pro was essential not only to maintain compatibility with Esri’s evolving technology stack—but also to unlock new efficiencies in parcel editing and data integrity.
+The City of Encinitas, located on northern coast in San Diego County, serves a population of approximately 62,000.
+The City’s GIS department saw an opportunity to modernize how they manage land records with the impending retirement of ArcMap.
+ArcMap’s retirement would require a transition to ArcGIS Pro and ArcGIS Parcel Fabric to maintain compatibility with Esri’s evolving technology.
+This transition would also unlock new efficiencies in parcel editing and data integrity.

 Quartic delivered a full-scope engagement that included: